stickerboy/convrtrjs/privacy/index.md

 - **Strictly necessary** for providing a service the user has requested (e.g., remembering tool visibility or theme preferences).

 We ensure that local storage is used only for functionality that improves your experience and does not track or profile you.

+Here are the current items stored in your local storage:

+<div class="privacy-localstorage col-sm-12 col-md-10 col-lg-8"></div>

+You can clear your local storage at any time to reset your preferences.

 ### Your Choices